Two-Way Radio Range

 - If you are using an FRS / GMRS radio, switch to the GMRS channels.
-The FCC (Federal Communications Commission) limits FRS channels to 1/2 watt of power, GMRS can have up to 5 watts of power.
+The FCC (Federal Communications Commission) limits FRS channels to 2 watts of power, MURS is also limited to 2 watts.
+GMRS can have up to 5 watts of power.
 FRS-only channels are 8 - 14, GMRS channels are 15 - 22 exclusively, and channels 1 - 7 are both FRS and GMRS.

 - Most commercial VHF and UHF radios have two or more power modes.
 Be sure your radio is set to the high power mode.